Iain Lonie: Death and legacy

 In 1988, Lonie took his own life.
 His final volume of poetry, Winter Walk at Morning (Victoria University Press, 1991), was published posthumously.

 He was described after his death as "one of the best and most innovative modern historians of classical medicine".
 He wrote extensively on the Hippocratic Corpus and ancient Greek medicine.
 His book, A Commentary on the Hippocratic Treatises 'On Generation', 'On the Nature of the Child' and 'Diseases IV (1981) was the definitive text on these treatises for many years, and continues to be widely cited in academic literature.
 It was made available as an e-book in 2011.
 Lonie's translations of Hippocratic texts The Nature of the Child, The Seed and The Heart were printed in Hippocratic Writings by G.E.R.
 Lloyd, a Penguin Classic.

-The Oxford Companion to New Zealand Literature (2006) records: "Lack of recognition, even at times rejection within New Zealand literary circles, deeply distressed him, for in spite of his impeccable scholarship and erudition, it was as a poet that he sought to be acknowledged and remembered.
-His classicism is apparent in much of his poetry, not only in his reworkings of familiar legends, but also in his deep interest in mythology and its links with the imagination.
-Firmly located within particular places, and enriched by traditional cultural echoes, his poetry reveals a strong lyric voice and intense feeling, always tempered by controlled handling of verse forms and by very discriminating choice of language."
+The Oxford Companion to New Zealand Literature (2006) records that Lonie was bothered by the "lack of recognition" of his work within the New Zealand literary world, as he hoped to be remembered for his work as a poet rather than as an academic.
+It highlights the classicism in his poetry through retold legends and mythological references; "Firmly located within particular places, and enriched by traditional cultural echoes, his poetry reveals a strong lyric voice and intense feeling, always tempered by controlled handling of verse forms and by very discriminating choice of language."
 99 Ways Into New Zealand Poetry (2010), by Paula Green and Harry Ricketts, names Lonie as an example of a "maverick" New Zealand poet, "whose work demands but has not yet received the attention it deserves".

 In 1996, Dunedin composer Anthony Ritchie set Lonie's poems "Collection Day" and "My Toaster Tells the Time" to music in his work Opus 76, Five Dunedin Songs.

-Lonie's oldest daughter, Bridie Lonie, was the Head of School at the Dunedin School of Art until her retirement in 2022.
-His younger daughter Sally is also an artist.

 A Place to Go On From: The Collected Poems of Iain Lonie

-In 2015, the Otago University Press published A Place to Go On From: The Collected Poems of Iain Lonie, edited by David Howard.
-Vincent O'Sullivan, then the New Zealand Poet Laureate, commented: "We cannot overestimate just how much we owe to David Howard for his superb edition of Iain Lonie's complete poems.
-Just as I, for one, cannot sidestep a certain shame at not realising until now how fine and important a writer Lonie was.
-He brought to his poetry the precision and clarity and intellectual force of a gifted classical scholar.
-He was patiently indifferent to passing fashions, with his own more enduring touchstones.
-And in a remarkable fidelity to the tides of his productive but troubled life, he wrote a body of poems on love and grief and the searing currents of remembrance that, in New Zealand writing, stands alone."
+In 2015, the Otago University Press published A Place to Go On From: The Collected Poems of Iain Lonie, edited by David Howard and with an introduction by scholar Damian Love.
+In the introduction, Love stated that "very few New Zealanders, perhaps none besides Baxter, have written so many good poems possessed of an urgent inner necessity".

+Vincent O'Sullivan, then the New Zealand Poet Laureate, described the collection as "superb", and commented that he had not realised until its publication "how fine and important a writer Lonie was":